Microsoft/azure-docs.pt-pt/articles/hdinsight/r-server/machine-learning-services-quickstart-job-rstudio.md

 ## <a name="use-a-compute-context"></a>Utilizar um contexto de cálculo

-1. A partir do RStudio Server, utilize o seguinte código para carregar dados de exemplo para o armazenamento predefinido do HDInsight:
+1. No servidor RStudio, use o seguinte código para carregar dados de exemplo no armazenamento padrão do HDInsight:

     ```RStudio
     # Set the HDFS (WASB) location of example data